 This brings up an interesting question.
 In a recent Maple News article about ongoing syrup shortage, they state that “packers could use some of the metabolized syrup to blend with better grades to convert it to table grade.”
 Oh, please!
 Covering up NTB syrup through blending just feels wrong.

-Not so Fancy Maple Syrup
+Not-so-Fancy Maple Syrup

 In 2021, the folks at the UVM Extension conducted an experiment to look into the quality of maple syrup sold online.
 They searched for maple syrup and bought three samples of Golden and three samples of Dark from the first 25 places that popped up in the search results.
 A second person from the Extension repeated with another set of 25 syrup from their search results.